Voxoff/fourfive/README.md

 	•	Choose either the pipette or the spray to apply.
 [2 choice selection for customer]

-How do I use it:

-We recommend starting with 3 drops of the lower strength oil twice a day.
-To take simply drop the cdb oil under your tongue using the pipette or the spray.
-This achieves the best possible absorption rates and bioavailability.

-You can then increase the dosage as required on a weekly basis, to a maximum of 6 drops twice a day, until the desired results are achieved.

-If you find that you’re nearing the end of the bottle and you’re already taking 6 drops twice a day but it isn’t hitting the spot, we would recommend upgrading to our regular or higher strength cbd oil.
-	•	Then we need to figure out how we switch between strength, flavours and applicator when you select your purchase.
-Could these be drop down menus similar in look to the ‘learn more’ page

 Price of oils products:

 Natural tincture